DAB Information

 SwitchDigital

-Switchdigital is responsible for the regional multiplex in Central Scotland.
+Switchdigital is responsible for the regional multiplex in Central Scotland, Aberdeen and London.
 It is owned by UTV Radio and the Carphone Warehouse.
 Their website is at www.utvdab.com and the multiplex is overseen by Piers Collins at UTV in London.

 NOWdigital

-NOWdigital (operated by GCap Media) has a website: http://www.now-digital.com.
-The multiplexes are managed by Nicky McPherson and Ash Elford.
-The areas that NOWdigital operate are: Bristol, Coventry, Wolverhampton, Essex, Cardiff, Cambridge, Dorset, Kent, Leicester, Norfolk, Nottingham, Peterborough, Plymouth and Cornwall, Exeter, South Hampshire, Sussex Coast, Swindon & West Wilts and Reading.
+The areas that NOWdigital operate are: Bristol, Coventry, Wolverhampton, Essex, Cardiff, Cambridge, Dorset, Kent, Leicester, Norfolk, Nottingham, Peterborough, Plymouth and Cornwall, Exeter, South Hampshire, Sussex Coast, Swindon & West Wilts and Reading, Oxford and Herts, Beds, Bucks and Northampton.

-EMAP operate a number of multiplexes, mainly across the North and Scotland.
-There is information about their operations at: http://www.emapdigitalradio.com.
+Bauer operate a number of multiplexes, mainly across the North of England and Scotland.

-The multiplexes they operate are: Central Lancashire, Humberside, Leeds, Liverpool, South Yorkshire, Teesside, Tyne and Wear, Dundee and Perth, Edinburgh, Glasgow, Inverness and Northern Ireland.
+The multiplexes they operate are: Bradford, Swansea Stoke-on-Trent, Central Lancashire, Humberside, Leeds, Liverpool, South Yorkshire, Teesside, Tyne and Wear, Dundee and Perth, Edinburgh, Glasgow, Inverness and Northern Ireland.
 The multiplexes are managed by Gordon MacArthur.

 Local Multiplexes - Joint Ventures